How to Make Sodium Citrate Buffer

 Sodium citrate buffer is frequently used for RNA isolation, because it minimizes base hydrolysis of the RNA strands, making it invaluable for mRNA purification during genomic research, and for studying transcription.
 Citrate-based buffers also aid the detection of antigens in fixed tissue preparations, because they break the cross-links formed between the antigens and the fixation media.

-With the following easy steps, one can create a sodium citrate buffer of pH 6 in under 10 minutes.
+With the following easy steps, one can create a sodium citrate buffer with a pH of 6 (acidic) in under 10 minutes.

 Two Options to Make the Buffer